 Robotics BSA Merit Badge

 We discussed the Robotics Merit Badge in 2011 when the badge first came out.
-Little did we know this was going to revitalize the entire Boy Scout Merit Badge collection!
+At the time, we did not know this was going to revitalize the entire Boy Scout Merit Badge collection!

 - Released: April 11, 2011